How to Interview When You Already Have a Job

 When to Ask for Professional Coaching

-If you’re juggling complex logistics—like relocation, executive-level negotiation, or a tight timeline—personalized coaching ensures you don’t make avoidable mistakes.
+If you’re juggling complex logistics—like relocation, executive-level negotiation, or a tight timeline—personalised coaching ensures you don’t make avoidable mistakes.
 Coaching helps you rehearse negotiation scripts, polish your narrative for leadership audiences, and create a time-bound project plan that respects your current workload.

-Integrating Inspire Ambitions’ Hybrid Philosophy
+Integrating a Hybrid Philosophy (Career + Mobility)

 Every career decision is a combination of professional goals and life logistics.
 My approach blends traditional career strategy with practical mobility planning so your next move supports both your career trajectory and your life plans.
-That means your resume, interview messages, negotiation priorities, and transition timeline all reflect the realities of international moves, family needs, and lifestyle priorities—resulting in durable decisions rather than short-term fixes.
+That means your résumé, interview messages, negotiation priorities, and transition timeline all reflect the realities of international moves, family needs, and lifestyle priorities—resulting in durable decisions rather than short-term fixes.

 Realistic Timelines and Expectations

-Every search is different, but a practical range is 6–12 weeks for mid-level roles and longer for senior or internationally complex positions.
+Every search is different, but a practical range is 6–12 weeks for mid-level roles, and longer for senior or internationally complex positions.
 Factor in weekends for focused application work, group interviews on the same day, and potential delays for visa or HR processes.
 Expect that the final negotiation stage can take 1–3 weeks depending on approvals and relocation arrangements.

 Handling Offers When You’re Employed: Practical Scripts